MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > ![](media/configure-data-match-results.png "Data match results")

 1. The left tile shows the number of **unique profiles** the system had identified.
-2. The right tile shows the number of matches, in total, that were completed accross all your match pairs.
+2. The right tile shows the number of matches, in total, that were completed accross all of your match pairs.
 This tile will provide you more context into the first number - is that a relatively good or poor result?

 **Second**, you can assess the results of each match pair as shown in blue above - viewing number of records that came from this match pair entities side by side with the percentage of successfully matched records.